Car Seat Safety and Distracted Driving

 According to the CDC, motor vehicle accidents are the leading cause of death for children in the U.S. Thousands of children are at risk because they are not buckled up.

 Car seats and seat belts must be used correctly to give the best protection.
 Children younger than 13 years old should sit in the back seat.
-The following are safety guidelines:
+Follow these safety guidelines:

 The infant car seat should: